-16 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western crvptography" based on his development of a device that had two copper disks that fit together.
+&lt;sup>15 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western crvptography" based on his development of a device that had two copper disks that fit together.
 "Each one of them had the alphabet inscribed on it.
-After every few words, the disks were rotated to change the encryption logic, thereby limiting the use of frequency analysis to crack the cipher.")
+After every few words, the disks were rotated to change the encryption logic, thereby limiting the use of frequency analysis to crack the cipher.").

-43. Encryption in the Mechanical Age.
-In the 1920s, electro-mechanical devices were developed that used electrical signals to perform rudimentary calculations that would encrypt messages.
-The Enigma machine developed by the German government at the end of World War I used mechanical devices to encrypt and decrypt messages.
-Germany's Enigma device used a set of codes that, when programed into a device, would generate an encrypted message.
-Ciphers generated by the Enigma could thus be decrypted if one had both possession of an Enigma device and the "crib" or the symmetric key that was used to program the device.17 Alan Turing (among others) wanted a technique to break Enigma that did not rely on the key, which could (and frequently did) change.18 Turing developed several ways of using Bayesian inference coupled with "the Bombe," an electromechanical device that could detect the setting for the Enigma.
+of an Enigma device and the "crib" or the symmetric key that was used to program the device.
+Alan Turing (among others) wanted a technique to break Enigma that did not rely on the key, which could (and frequently did) change.
+Turing developed several ways of using Bayesian inference coupled with "the Bombe," an electromechanical device that could detect the setting for the Enigma.